Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Unbiased Manhattan Prep LSAT Review Video

-In the video above, John from the Test Prep Insight team covers all the major points and features you should know about Manhattan Prep LSAT courses.
+In the video above, John from the Test Prep Insight team covers all the major points and features you should know about Manhattan Prep LSAT course.
 Keep reading for even more detail regarding pricing, quality of study materials and more.

 To cut to the chase, the lesson and coursework quality of the Manhattan Prep LSAT prep course is undeniably top tier.
 This is the primary reason they make our list of best LSAT prep courses.
 Their interactive course lessons, which they refer to as “LSAT Interact,” are engaging, dynamic and very intuitive.
 Rather than hitting the play button and watching some old lesson clip run for 30 minutes while you listen to an instructor drone on, the LSAT Interact courses guide you through a series of drills, quick hit video lessons, challenge sets and practice problems.